paulwilcox/SCTester/readMe.md

 - Errors are organized for reference.
 - Output includes execution time.
 - Server is created and started for you.
+- Use the --browser boolean switch to launch a browser and run tests manually

 ## Example